MarcosAlvesTJr/nodejs-load-balancer/readme.md

 This is a simple load balancer written in Node.js.
 It leverages cluster module to fork multiple processes that spin up a http server and share the same port.
 The load balancer uses a round-robin algorithm to distribute the incoming requests to a different server each time within each process.
+It also performs periodic health checks to make sure that the servers are still alive, this is done using inter process communication - the primary process is responsible for sending the health check requests and messaging the child processes with an updated list of servers.

 ### How to run